cf73/humanity/content/collections/books/snyder-on-tyranny-twenty-lessons-from-the-twentieth-century.md

         type: hardBreak
       -
         type: text
-        text: '"Timothy Snyder is one of the most celebrated historians of the Holocaust.
-In his books ' -
+        text: '"(Yale University professor) Timothy Snyder is one of the most celebrated historians of the Holocaust.
+In his books '
+      -
         type: text
         marks: